 Create or download a .mol file for the molecule that you want to show.
 You can download a variety of .mol files from the BioTopics website.
 Save the file in a place where you can easily find it.

 Download the MoleculeViewerFiles.zip file from edX.

-When you unzip the file, you’ll see a MoleculeViewerFiles folder that contains the following folders and files:
+When you unzip the file, it contains a MoleculeViewerFiles folder with the following folders and files.

 Move the .mol file that you downloaded from BioTopics into the data folder that you downloaded from edX.

 Edit the MoleculeViewer.html file: